 Cooperative Engineering allows you to combine studies in liberal arts and sciences with professional preparation in engineering.
-Candidates enrolled in the cooperative engineering program must major in either physics, chemistry or geology.
+Candidates enrolled in the cooperative engineering program must major in either physics or chemistry.
 Upon completion of three full years of study in one of these disciplines, you complete two additional years of study in a selected field of engineering at one of the cooperating engineering schools.
 Upon completion of studies at one of the schools of engineering, you receive a liberal arts and sciences degree from Geneseo and a Bachelor of Science in Engineering degree from the cooperating institution.

 The cooperative approach provides several distinct advantages over direct entry to a school of engineering: